foos-bar/ultimed-i18n/README.md

 This codemod helps to convert the app from bare strings to i18n compatible keys that are used by [`ember-intl`](https://ember-intl.github.io/ember-intl/).

-Unfortunately, JS classes can contain too many instances of possible words for translation so it is not feasible to automatically change the classes in the same way that HBS files can be changed.
+Unfortunately, JS classes can contain too many instances of possible words for translation so it is not feasible to automatically change the classes in the same way that `hbs` files can be changed.
 Instead, we use [`franc`](https://github.com/wooorm/franc) to check for possible natural language and point it out by adding `!CHECK TRANSLATION!` to the string; then the string can be manually checked and moved to the relevant file if needed.

 ## Usage